Rcpilot33/k2-improvements/README.md

 ## Project lineage and credits

-This repository builds on [Jacob10383/k2-improvements](https://github.com/Jacob10383/k2-improvements), which provides the original features and installers.
+This project was originally started by [Jamin Collins](https://github.com/jamincollins/k2-improvements).
+[Jacob10383](https://github.com/Jacob10383/k2-improvements) forked that foundation, expanded its features and installers, and continues to maintain and develop the project.
 Jacob had also planned a menu-driven installation path.

 The working menu implementation in this fork is based substantially on [erondiel's `v1.1.24` fork](https://github.com/erondiel/k2-improvements/tree/v1.1.24).
 That fork provided the practical foundation and design reference for the guided menu system, which has since been reorganized and extended here with setup detection, resumable install paths, status reporting, recovery tools, and additional safety checks.